-If you have a dispute (disagreement) with the lessor, agent or provider when you are starting a tenancy, consider these options:
+If you have a dispute with the lessor, agent or provider when you are starting a tenancy, consider these options:

 - Talk to the lessor, agent or provider about the issue.
-If you reach an agreement, put it in writing. - Write to the lessor, agent or provider to explain the problem and suggest a solution. - Seek advice from a tenant advice service about your rights and responsibilities. - If the lessor, agent or provider is in breach of the agreement (does not meet their obligations), you can give them a Notice to Remedy Breach form which asks them to fix the problem by a due date. - The lessor, agent or provider can send you a Notice to Remedy Breach form if you breach the agreement.
-It is important to fix the problem by the due date, or respond in writing if you don't agree with the notice. - If you cannot resolve the dispute with the lessor, agent or provider, you can use a Dispute Resolution Request form to apply to the RTA free Dispute Resolution Service for telephone conciliation to resolve the dispute. - You can apply to the Tribunal for a tenancy hearing and a final decision, if you have grounds for an urgent application, or if you have a non-urgent matter and been unable to resolve the dispute through the RTA Dispute Resolution Service.
+If you reach an agreement, put it in writing. - Write to the lessor, agent or provider to explain the problem and suggest a solution. - Contact us to get information and advice about your rights and responsibilities. - If the lessor, agent or provider is in breach of the agreement (does not meet their obligations), you can give them a Notice to Remedy Breach form which asks them to fix the problem by a due date. - The lessor, agent or provider can send you a Notice to Remedy Breach form if you breach the agreement.
+It is important to fix the problem by the due date, or respond in writing if you don't agree with the notice. - If you cannot resolve the dispute with the lessor, agent or provider, you can use a Dispute Resolution Request form to apply to the RTA free Dispute Resolution Service for telephone conciliation to resolve the dispute.

+- You can apply to the Tribunal for a tenancy hearing and a final decision, if you have grounds for an urgent application, or if you have a non-urgent matter and been unable to resolve the dispute through the RTA Dispute Resolution Service.
 Under the Act, some Tribunal applications are considered urgent and you can apply to the Tribunal directly without going through the RTA Dispute Resolution Service.
-For all other non-urgent applications you will need an RTA Notice of Unresolved Dispute (NURD) and conciliation number.
+For all other non-urgent applications you will need an RTA Notice of Unresolved Dispute (NURD) and conciliation number. - If you want to take action about a dispute be aware that time limits may apply.
+For more information about resolving disputes see the Resolving Tenancy Disputes Tenancy Facts. - In some cases, failing to comply with some sections of the Act is an offence.
+You can contact the RTA Investigations Unit to make a complaint about an offence.
+The RTA can investigate complaints.
+If there is sufficient evidence the RTA may prosecute the person in court and seek a penalty fine.